RobotlegsJS/RobotlegsJS-Framework/.github/CONTRIBUTING.md

 ## Setting up your machine

-- **Node.js 14**: We recommend to use [nvm](https://github.com/creationix/nvm) (for Mac/Linux) or [nvm-windows](https://github.com/coreybutler/nvm-windows) (for Windows) so that you can easily switch between different Node.js engine verisons.
+- **Node.js 14**: We recommend you to use [nvm](https://github.com/creationix/nvm) (for Mac/Linux) or [nvm-windows](https://github.com/coreybutler/nvm-windows) (for Windows) so that you can easily switch between different Node.js engine versions.

 - **PNPM**: We use [PNPM](https://pnpm.io) as the package manager.
-But you don't need to install it globaly, rush installs its own local copy of the package manager to ensure that your build process is fully isolated from whatever tools are present in the local environment.
+But you don't need to install it globally, rush installs its own local copy of the package manager to ensure that your build process is fully isolated from whatever tools are present in your local environment.

 - **Visual Studio Code** (recommended): You can use any editor, but we suggest [VS Code](https://code.visualstudio.com).
+For this case, we recommend the installation of the [Prettier - Code formatter](https://marketplace.visualstudio.com/items?itemName=esbenp.prettier-vscode) and [ESLint](https://marketplace.visualstudio.com/items?itemName=dbaeumer.vscode-eslint) plugins as well.

 ## Building the projects